HolyMoonshine/RepData_PeerAssessment1/PA1_template.md

 ---
 title: "PA1_template.Rmd"
-date: "Sunday, September 20, 2015"
+date: "Monday October 5th, 2015"
 output: html_document
 ---
 # Reproducible Research Project 1
 *This assignment makes use of data from a personal activity monitoring device.
 This device collects data at 5 minute intervals through out the day.
-The data consists of two months of data from an anonymous individual collected during the months of October and Nove mber, 2012 and include the number of steps taken in 5 minute intervals each day.*
+The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.*

 ## Data Load and Preprocessing